microsoft/debug-adapter-protocol/specification.md

    * If text is not falsy then it is inserted instead of the label.
    */
   text?: string;

   /**
+   * A string that should be used when comparing this item with other items.
+When `falsy` the label is used.
+   */
+  sortText?: string;

+  /**
    * The item's type.
 Typically the client uses this information to render the item in the UI with an icon.